dantrim/parquet-writer/README.md

 For basic types one need only provide the name of the output column to be stored as well as its corresponding data type, as in the following:

-Specifying that these data types be written to your Parquet file is done via JSON, following a simple yet sufficient JSON schema.
-For example, the following JSON specifies a Parquet file containing 3 columns of type `int32`, `float`, and `double`:

 ```c++
 auto file_layout = R"(
   "fields": [